vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/04_THE_VEDANGA_JYOTISHA_CALENDAR.md

 The beginning of the yuga would go ahead of the winter solstice in 30 years by 4685 X6 = 28.110 days.

-But if we do not have the intercalary month on the 30th year, the "yuga-beginning is brought back to 29.53–28.110- 1.421 days before the W.S. day.
+But if we do not have the intercalary month on the 30th year, the yuga-beginning is brought back to 29.53–28.110 = 1.421 days before the W.S. day.
 The same process is repeated for the next period of 30 years.
-The yugd-beginning is thus brought back to 2.842 days before the W.S. day.
+The yuga-beginning is thus brought back to 2.842 days before the W.S. day.

 The next period may be taken to consist of 35 years, i.e., 7 yugas each of five years, in which the yuga beginning goes ahead by 3.264 days.
 The combined result of the three periods of 30, 30, and 35 years is to put the yuga beginning ahead of the W.S. day by 0.422 days only.
 Other conjectural cycles are described by Dr. Shama Sastry.

 But was any such practice really followed ?
-We have no evidence from the verses ; but S. B. Diksit mentions that intercalary months were inserted only when needed, and hence probably they were 'dropped when not needed.'
+We have no evidence from the verses ; but S. B. Diksit mentions that **intercalary months were inserted only when needed, and hence probably they were dropped when not needed**. +++(This conforms with analysis by sammodācārya kauṇḍinyāyana.)+++

 ## Tithis
 The main object of the Vedānga Jyōtiṣa calendar appears to have been the correct prediction of the tithi and nakṣatra on any sāvana (civil) day within the yuga.
 In this respect, the rules were more accurate.
 A tithi is defined as 1/30th of the lunar month.
 The correct measure is 1 tithi = 29.530588/30  =.984353 days,  while the measure taken = 61/62 = .983871 days.
 The mistake is .000482 days on the lower side or one tithi in 2075 days or in 5 2/3 years.